RGarrett93/local-powerstream/README.md

         return setMessage.toByteArray();
     }
 ````
 That is the code to create the payload.
 You just have to publish that to the /sys/.../thing/property/cmd topic.

+Firmware: 1.1.4.61

 # psbridge - a small bridge app between the ecoflow mosquitto server and my home assistant mosquitto server
 This is more a matter of taste but I wanted to use tiny Java/micronaut app which is also easy to build and deploy as a container.